karljakoblarsson/aoc-2024/README.md

-Advent of Code 2020
+Advent of Code 2024
 ===================

-I'm doing this in the fall of 2023 for practice.
+In Clojure.
+Focus on fun and writing a good looking solution over speed.

 License: MIT